simon-ritchie/apysc/docstring_markdowns/apysc/_display/ellipse_width_interface.md

 ### `_initialize_ellipse_width_if_not_initialized` method docstring

-Initialize _ellipse_width attribute if it hasn't been initialized yet.
+Initialize _ellipse_width attribute if this interface does not initialize it yet.

 ### `_make_snapshot` method docstring